EliAlas11/nr1copilot/nr1-main/final_verification_report.md

 ## Summary of Fixes and Improvements

 Comprehensive fixes and improvements were made to the Viral Clip Generator backend to address video preview and download issues, with a focus on compatibility for all major browsers and devices.
 The backend is implemented in Python using FastAPI.
+All documentation is in English and the backend is fully compatible with Render.com.

 ### 1. Video Preview and Download Fixes